mccoy-lab/karyohmm/README.md

 # `karyohmm`

-Karyohmm is a method to estimate copy number of chromosomes from large-scale genotyping (specifically for PGT data) when conditioning on parental haplotypes.
+Karyohmm is a method to estimate copy number of chromosomes from large-scale genotyping intensity data (specifically for PGT data) when conditioning on parental haplotypes.
 Specifically, we estimate the posterior probability of a specific karyotypic state (e.g. disomy vs maternal trisomy) in the `MetaHMM` framework.

 ## Installation